Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Introduction

 Upon locating a suitable host, MPB females initiate attacks.
 The trees fight back by exuding resin, which serves to entrap or \textit{pitch out} (i.e. expel) attacking MPB.
-Female beetles release aggregation pheromones that attract additional beetles.
-This strategy, employed by many bark beetle species, is called a \textit{mass attack}.
-Depending on the beetle population density, tree desirability, and the tree's defensive capability, successful mass attacks may last from a couple hours to a week, continuing until the tree's resin supply is depleted.
-Subsequently, females bore into the tree and begin excavating egg galleries.
+Female pioneers release \textit{trans} and \textit{cis}-verbenol, aggregation pheromones that draw more beetles to the site \citep{pureswaran2000dynamics, seybold2018management}.
+As males arrive, they emit \textit{exo}-brevicomin, another aggregation pheromone that specifically attracts additional females \citep{rudinsky1974antiaggregative}.
+Many bark beetle species use aggregation pheromones and host volatiles to coordinate \textit{mass attacks}, where swarms of beetles overwhelm a single tree.
+Depending on the beetle population density, tree suitability, and the tree's defensive capability, successful mass attacks may last from a couple of hours to a week, continuing until the tree's resin supply is depleted.

+Following a successful mass attack, females bore into the tree and excavate egg galleries.
 Mating occurs within the tree, and males will either seek out additional females or ``settle down'' to help with gallery defense.

-Eggs hatch within one to two weeks, and the newly hatched larvae immediately start feeding on the tree's phloem.
-Tree death is hastened by MPB's fungal symbionts, blue stain fungi \textit{spp.}, which colonize the tree's transport vessels.
-The beetles carry fungal spores in specialized mouthparts, thereby spreading and inoculating the fungi.
-In return, the fungi kill the host trees, thus preventing MPB larvae from being killed by future resinosis, were the tree to recover from the initial mass attack \citep{safranyik1975interpretation}.
-Spores that line pupal chambers also serve as a source of nutrition for pre-emergence adult beetles \citep{reid1958behaviour}
+Eggs hatch within one to two weeks, and larvae immediately start feeding on the tree's phloem.
+The beetles carry fungal spores in specialized mouthparts, thereby spreading and inoculating the phloem tissue with fungi.
+Beetle larvae and adults rely on fungal hyphae and spores for nutrition \citep{reid1958behaviour, bleiker2007dietary}.
+Tree death is hastened by MPB's fungal symbionts, blue stain fungi \textit{spp.}, which colonize the tree's transport vessels \citep{arango2016differences}.
+Larvae mine horizontal galleries that terminate in an oval pupal chamber which is lined with spores.

-In late fall, the larvae enter a dormant state.
-Despite the accumulation of antifreeze chemicals in their tissue, late-instar larvae face appreciable mortality when temperatures are less than -30\textdegree C, and near-100\% mortality when temperatures are less than -40\textdegree C \citep{wygant1940effects, safranyik1991unseasonably, logan1995assessing}.
-Less extreme temperatures can kill the less resistant life-stages (i.e., early-instar larvae and pupae), particularly during cold snap in the fall or spring \citep{regniere2007modeling, rosenberger2017cold}.
-Come spring, surviving larvae resume feeding and pupate in the late spring or early summer.
-Adults emerge in the summer, completing the univoltine life cycle.
-It is around this time, approximately one year after the initial attack, that the foliage of all infested trees has turned a telltale rust-red color.
-Within 2--4 years after the initial attack, most needles will have dropped from the tree \citep{klutsch2009stand, audley2021dynamics}.